skiadas/TheoryCompCourse/syllabus.md

 ### Getting Help

 - You should never hesitate to ask us questions.
-We will never think any less of anyone for asking a question.
-Stop by our office hours or just email us your question, which has the great benefit of forcing you to write it down in clear terms, which often helps you understand it better.
+I will never think any less of anyone for asking a question.
+Stop by my office hours or just email me your question, which has the great benefit of forcing you to write it down in clear terms, which often helps you understand it better.
 - You are allowed, and in fact encouraged, to work together and help each other regarding the class material.
 However, we strongly encourage you to try things out on your own first before talking to someone about them.
 - You may discuss homework problems with others, but only after you have spent some time trying them on your own.
 And in any event the submitted work must be your own!
 So even though you may talk to others about the problem, when you sit down to write the answers you should be on your own.